 - imaging scans to detect any internal damage to the head or brain

-- spinal fluid test, which can determine if infection or injury to the brain and/or spinal cord is causing symptoms
+- spinal fluid test to determine if infection or injury to the brain or spinal cord is causing symptoms

-For foodborne and wound botulism, an antitoxin is administered as soon as possible after diagnosis.
-In infants, a treatment called botulism immune globulin is used to block the action of neurotoxin circulating in the blood.
+For foodborne and wound botulism, a doctor administers an antitoxin as soon as possible after diagnosis.
+In infants, a treatment known as botulism immune globulin blocks the actions of neurotoxins circulating in the blood.

-Severe cases of botulism may require the use of a ventilator to help support breathing, and recovery may take weeks or months.
-Long term therapy and rehabilitation may also be required in severe cases.
-There is a vaccine for botulism, but it is rarely used as its effectiveness has not been fully tested and there are side effects.
+Severe cases of botulism may require the use of a ventilator to help support breathing.
+Recovery may take weeks or months.
+Long-term therapy and rehabilitation may also be necessary in severe cases.
+There’s a vaccine for botulism, but it’s not common, as its effectiveness hasn’t been fully tested and there are side effects.

 In most cases, botulism is easy to prevent.
 You can reduce your risk with the following preventative measures: